Catheters

 Ultrasonic Catheter Coating Systems

-Sono-Tek ultrasonic catheter coating systems are engineered for precise, repeatable deposition of lubricious, hydrophilic, and functional coatings on catheters, guidewires, and medical tubing.
-These fully enclosed medical device coating systems enable uniform film thickness, efficient material use, and consistent coating quality across production runs.
-Batch coating capability supports up to 5 catheters per coating cycle.
+Sono-Tek ultrasonic catheter coating systems are purpose-built medical device platforms for precise, repeatable deposition of lubricious, hydrophilic, and functional medical device coatings on catheters, guidewires, and medical tubing.
+Each enclosed catheter coating machine provides uniform film thickness, excellent lubricity, and consistent coating quality across validated medical device manufacturing environments.

 Technical Overview